Zffu/quickfall/README.md

 ## Contributing

-Before contributing, you should take a look at the [contributor conduct](https://github.com/Quickfall/quickfall/blob/master/CODE_OF_CONDUCT.md).
+Before contributing, you should look at the [contributor conduct](https://github.com/Quickfall/quickfall/blob/master/CODE_OF_CONDUCT.md).

 When you want to report an issue or request features, [please create an issue](https://github.com/Quickfall/quickfall/issues).

-We warmly welcome contributions by everyone, make sure that your code works and is decently written and documented (take a look at some existing code for that) in order to preserve Quickfall's speed and quality.
+We warmly welcome contributions by everyone, make sure that your code works and is decently written and documented (take a look at some existing code for that) to preserve Quickfall's speed and quality.

 ## License
-Most of the project is licensed under the MIT license except when stated otherwise.
+Most projects are licensed under the MIT license except when stated otherwise.